-When you choose our Monmouth County divorce attorneys at the Law Office of Steven P. Monaghan, LLC to resolve your divorce and address asset division, you will have the power of a certified marriage attorney on your side.
+When you choose our Monmouth County divorce attorneys at the Law Office of Steven P. Monaghan, LLC to resolve your divorce and address asset division in Red Bank, you will have the power of a certified marriage attorney on your side.
 Founder Steven Monaghan is certified by the Supreme Court of New Jersey as a matrimonial law attorney.
 This is a special designation granted only to those who fully understand the nuances of family law.

 Understanding How Property Is Divided in New Jersey